classdojo/photo-collage/README.md

   sources: [
-    imageBufferObject, // source can be a buffer of jpg/png data canvasObject, // source can be a canvas object "http://myurl.com/image.jpg", // sources can be a url string "./localfile.png" // sources can be a file path
+    imageBufferObject, // source can be a buffer of jpg/png data canvasObject, // source can be a canvas object "http://myurl.com/image.jpg", // source can be a url string "./localfile.png", // source can be a relative file path "~/photos/file.png" // source can be an absolute file path ],
-  ],
   width: 2, // number of images per row
   height: 2, // number of images per column